 Much of our work of late has been putting traditional devices onto the Internet of Things (IoT).
 We call this “IoT-enabling,” and it usually involves taking an everyday product — a kitchen appliance, a thermostat, a hot water heater, or so forth — and adding the necessary communication hardware, connecting it to a cloud service, and developing apps for either end-users or installers.

-Most of our customers are turning to us to help develop their first IoT product and are therefore still perfecting their IoT strategy.
+Most of our customers are turning to us to help with their first IoT product development and are therefore still perfecting their IoT strategy.
 To help future customers develop or refine their IoT-enablement strategy, I want to discuss common reasons that companies of all sorts are (or should be) considering IoT enabling their products — the basic IoT value proposition, if you will.

 An IoT deployment should achieve as many of the following high-level goals as possible: